madmax983/ltng-support-storybook/README.md

 ---

+## Stories give Context

-Additionally, there may be times where our components require wrapper classes to display properly.
+Additionally, there may be times where our components require "Context" to display properly.
+(Containing tags / classes / etc.)

 ![Screenshot of wrapper tests](docs/images/Wrappers.png)